 In addition to supporting Sector Anchorage through IDT and ADT, 12 reservists took on Title 10 orders for a total of 1,940 days.
 This level of support for not only their local active duty shipmates but also the larger Coast Guard, including Coast Guard Headquarters, Atlantic Area, Pacific Area, and the Seventeenth Coast Guard District, demonstrates their strong devotion and selflessness for the betterment of the service and the country.

-Congratulations to the Fourteenth Coast Guard District!
+Congratulations to U.S. Coast Guard Sector Anchorage!

-Congratulations to the Seventh Coast Guard District!
+Congratulations to U.S. Coast Guard Sector Long Island Sound!